SuperLan11/Necromancing/README.md

 The general concept for the game is the player using a floating needle to take down monsters in a graveyard.
 The boss of the game is a necromancer monster that can summon previously fought monsters.

+## How to Play the Game
+Click the green code button, download the ZIP, and extract the folder.
+Then open the Game folder in the extracted folder, and open RobotVsSwan.exe to start the game.
+The game can also be accessed on this itch page: https://gerzytet.itch.io/robot-vs-swan

 ## Assets Used

 ### Characters